-Figure 101: Power Log window
+Figure 106: Power Log window

-This window is available for the J-Link driver.
+This window is available for the I-jet driver and the J-Link driver.

 This window displays collected power values.

 A row with only the Time/Cycles and Program Counter displayed in grey denotes a logged power value for a channel that was active during the actual collection of data but currently is disabled in the Power Setup window.